quasipedia/ansible-dotfiles/README.md

 do, you _will_ need to create your own ansible roles / tweak mines.

-## What it does

-Since I use Fedora as a workstation and the servers I need to work on are CentOS, this ansible playbooks relies heavily on RPM's.

-Currently there are two playbooks: **server** and **workstation**.  _Server_ only set console environment, and preferences / plugins for CLI commands;
-_workstation_ is almost a superset of _server_ and install a number of software for the Gnome3 shell as well.

 ## Dependencies

 - `ansible` installed on the local machine